cypress-io/cypress-design/components/Button/ReadMe.md

 	</Button>
 </DemoWrapper>

-The button component is used to trigger an action or event, such as submitting a form, opening a dialog, canceling an action, or performing a delete operation.
+A user clicking on the "Button" component triggers an action or event, such as submitting a form, opening a dialog, canceling an action, or performing a delete operation.

+It also can be render as an anchor, to navigate between pages, when you use the `href` prop.